microsoft/FluidFramework/packages/common/client-utils/README.md

 # @fluid-internal/client-utils

-This package is intended for sharing and promoting utility functions across packages in the Fluid Framework repo.
+This package is intended for sharing and promoting utility functions across packages in the Fluid Framework repo, primarily within the client release group.

 Use outside of the Fluid Framework repo is not supported or recommended.